cjgibson/hkvguqktacuranriagqecvebgwbjnlakvhaqytvtbyuvxt/README.md

 3. MonitorSizeCalculator
    * A Python implementation of a simple calculation that determines optimal monitor dimensions for so-called "matching" monitors, and the Pixels-Per-Inch disparity between two monitors, when provided with their respective dimensions.
    * Code is wholly undocumented, but contains an associated PDF detailing the methods used and the rationale behind each.
+4. UnicodeSentenceSplitter
+   * A simple attempt to create a (more or less) language invariant sentence splitter using regular expressions, as suggested by the Unicode Consortium at http://www.unicode.org/reports/tr29/#Sentence_Boundaries.
+   * Does not strictly follow the standards set forth by the Unicode Consortium, but (probably) serves to approximate what they're describing.

 [![forthebadge](http://forthebadge.com/images/badges/made-with-crayons.svg)](http://forthebadge.com)